halfik/elegant/README.md

 Also we recommend pivot table names to looke like this: table_one__table_two

+## Package versioning

+x.y.z -
+    x - a whole new version of package, where architecture is completely changed y - we change it always when package is no more compatible with lasted version (no matter why) z - we chage it when we fix bug or add new features and package is still compatible

 ## Documentation

 In docs folder you can find more documentation about package.

 All examples are based on this 3 classes: